fandul/blog-Entry/README.md

 ## "You have no power here!"
 Human interaction, a thing of the past.

 Introducing Jenkins Build Server as it was back three years ago, it comes with a lot of out-of-the-box potential.
 Its high popularity is due to its ecosystem of more than 1,200 plug-ins thus making it the most compatible open-source cloud build server on the market.
 It takes care of both continuous integration as well as continuous delivery meaning that not only does it merge code from each involved developer on a project, but it also makes sure that the project stays in a production-ready state, making it possible to deploy at any time.
-Having naming conventions for each feature branch, and creating roles on the project repository, it is possible to be rid of the one thing that's always certain to happen, human errors.
+Having naming conventions for each feature branch, and creating roles on the project repository, it is possible to get rid of the one thing that's always certain to happen, human errors.

 ![](https://github.com/fandul/blog-Entry/blob/master/3.png)